Azure/azure-sdk-for-python/sdk/maps/azure-maps-timezone/README.md

 ### Sync Clients

-`AzureTimezoneClient` is the primary client for developers using the Azure Maps Timezone client library for Python.
+`TimezoneClient` is the primary client for developers using the Azure Maps Timezone client library for Python.
-Once you initialized a `AzureTimezoneClient` class, you can explore the methods on this client object to understand the different features of the Azure Maps Timezone service that you can access.
+Once you initialized a `TimezoneClient` class, you can explore the methods on this client object to understand the different features of the Azure Maps Timezone service that you can access.

 ### Async Clients